FREQUENTLY ASKED QUESTIONS

 Q: Are you required to be Scuba Dive certified to apply for the Voyage?

-: No you are not required to be certified prior to applying however, the trips are designed around Scuba Diving.
-Those not certified may request to be sponsored to conduct dive training prior to the trip.
+A: No you are not required to be certified prior to applying however, the trips are designed around Scuba Diving.
+Those selected to participate, we will (to the best of our ability) work with a shop local to the Veteran that will conduct training prior to the retreat.
+Understand that many shops donate portions of the training and the Veteran is required to conduct their training on the dates provided to them by the shop or forfeit their place on the retreat.
+Those not certified but who are looking to get certified before applying may request to be sponsored to conduct dive training prior to the trip.
+Our partners at Patriots for Disabled Divers (PFDD) have affiliate shops across the US and may be able to coordinate training prior to the retreat.
+That application must be made directly through PFDD and is dependent on the funds available for training.
 Those already certified or those wishing to conduct additional training during the trip may request so prior to departure.
 Our certified instructors and leaders will be happy to accommodate whenever possible.

 Q: Can Deep Sea Valkyries certify divers?